AlexBarbera/ML-helper-tools/README.md

 &nbsp;

 ## Utils
+A bunch of standalone functions that are commonly used.

  ### **LightningWrapper for training**
    - Allows to easily use distributed training and GPU/TPU usage.
    - [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/starter/introduction.html)